tanaikech/CropImageByBorder_js/README.md

 In the current version, the method of `getInnerImage` has 1 argument like `CropImageByBorder.getInnerImage(obj)`.
 The cropping is done using **Canvas API**.
 [Ref](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API)

 - `obj` : This is an object including the border color and data.

+  - `borderColor`: Border color.
+This library crops the image using this border.
+Please set the color as the HEX like `#000000`.
-In this case, the data is required to be base64 data including the header like `data:image/png;base64,` for PNG.
+  - `base64Data`: In this case, the data is required to be base64 data including the header like `data:image/png;base64,` for PNG.
+  - `offset`: If the result image shows the border, please adjust this value.
+The default value is `1` pixel.

-- Returned value: In this library, the output image is returned as base64 data including the header of `data:image/png;base64,`.
+- Returned value: Promise is returned.
+And, in this library, the output image is returned as base64 data including the header of `data:image/png;base64,`.
 The default output mimeType is `image/png`.

 ---